|

 Catches values as they are being entered into the Vectal.

 This stub does nothing by default.
-It should be overridden by classes that want to apply special handling to the object before they are entered into the Vectal.
+It should be overridden by subclasses that want to apply special handling to the object before they are entered into the Vectal.

 Referenced by Vectal< Value >::poke(), Vectal< Value >::poke_back(), and Vectal< Value >::replace().